 Disclosure number one

 What kind of an idiot would dissect ten George Brett rookie cards and paste them onto the outside of his baseball-themed “Valentine’s Day” box at school?
 I suppose it depends on whether or not that idiot was a primary grades student or not.
 A kid that would do such a thing is either really into the Royals, or really a bit twisted.
 I’ll let you decide that, but I’m glad the hobby of collecting baseball cards never really entered the “business” realm for me like it did for so many of my friends.
 If it had, I’d really curse the day I made George Brett and Frank White into Valentine’s wallpaper.
-Ick.
+Sad.

 By now you might be thinking, “what’s this… another athletics-related post?”
 Though that might stand out as unique in this blog about learning, teaching, and the role of technology in education, it is perhaps less odd considering the “nashworld” title above.
 What might really throw you for curve would be the fact that this post (and most certainly the following one) will center on a little trip I’ll be making to Kauffman Stadium for a little behind-the-scenes experience called “Blog Your Way to The K.”

 I’m a lucky guy.
 Period.
-Honestly, after getting the call that I’d been selected as a member of this first group of eight for the event, I began to wonder how I was even picked.
+Honestly, after getting the call that I’d been selected as a member of the first group of eight for the event, I began to wonder how I was even picked.
 After all, this is certainly not a sports blog.
 My Twitter feed is also rarely used to banter about sports-related things.
 In fact, I learned a while back that tweeting play by play details of the Missouri State Wrestling Championships tends to irk edu-followers.
 Shortly thereafter I created a spinoff “ANGRYREDBIRDS” account for such things.
 I briefly wondered if I should do something similar for Blog 2 The K. In the end, I decided not to go that route.
 In fact, I began this blog with the same, “let’s see what happens if I push this button,” mentality that encouraged me to attempt an application for Blog 2 The K in the first place.

 I came to this space in 2008 as proof-of-concept that blogging about one’s passions in life could be a transformative learning endeavor.
 I was betting that, if implemented well, recent changes in social media could add value in today’s schools.
 Social tools like these are what you make of them, but I believe deeply in the power of amplifying the voices of our youth.
 For me, personally, over the past three years this blog has truly become a hub for my personal learning.
 I’d really love to be able to post here more frequently.
 Doing so does good things to my brain.
 Nashworld has become a bit of a portfolio of the thoughts I synthesize, a collection of ideas in which I believe, a summary of the projects I’ve been a part of, my overarching reflections on learning in general, and ultimately my attempts to share it all.
 Embedded within these threads are a good many of the things I am passionate about.